xplusplusai/fo-semantic-mcp/docs/GETTING_STARTED.md

 - **Suggests implementation patterns** based on existing F&O code
 - **Understands F&O architecture** and provides context-aware guidance

-**Critical for extension work** - your AI assistant becomes an F&O expert that can instantly find and analyze the exact code patterns you need!
+**Transform your development workflow** - experience true AI pair programming where your AI partner has instant access to the entire F&O codebase and becomes your expert development companion!

 ## 🚀 Quick Installation